Adding Capabilities to Your Bot¶

 In this guide, we'll focus on the first approach: adding a capability through a new class.

-Here's an example of a simple capability class:
+Here's an example of a simple capability class using static methods:

 using XiansAi.Flow.Router.Plugins;